IKATS/ikats.github.io/doc/tutorials/tuto_vizTools.md

 <img src="/img/tuto1/curve3.png" width="600" class="center">

-To verify this, we choose the `scatterPlot` visualization option in the drop-down menu that allows us to easily confirm this impression.
+To verify this, we choose the `scatterPlot` visualisation option in the drop-down menu that allows us to easily confirm this impression.

 <img src="/img/tuto1/scatterPlot.png" width="600" class="center">